The joys of being left-handed

 That makes me a mirror knitter!
 In other words I’m left-handed and I knit left-handed.
 As opposed to being left-handed and knitting right-handed or right-handed and knitting right-handed or even right-handed and knitting left-handed (they do exist).

 So, why do I knit left-handed?
 After all, some left-handed people knit right-handed.
 Well, although I was taught to knit right-handed I could not.
 It didn’t matter how hard I concentrated, my hands did not cooperate; what emerged from all these efforts was a tangle of yarn!
-And this was in spite of having no problems learning to sew, embroider and crochet (I do hold the hook in my left hand).
+And this was in spite of having no problems learning to sew, embroider and crochet (all of which I do left-handed).
 Everyone gave up trying to teach me and I gave up trying to learn.

 Years later, I decided that, given I could do so many other textile crafts and to a high level, there was no reason why I should not be able to learn to knit, so I decided to teach myself.
 This was before the internet, so I visited the library and found a knitting book.
 On one page I read something that provided me with a eureka moment!